peterfraedrich/pidzero/README.md

 ### Logging

-By default all logs are captured and sent to `pidzero`'s `stdout` in JSON format.
+By default all logs are captured and sent to **pidzero**'s `stdout` in JSON format.
 This can then be picked up by something like `fluentd` or `logstash` and sent to a log aggregation server.
-Optionally, `pidzero` can log to a file in the container if you're using a mounted volume for logging.
+Optionally, **pidzero** can log to a file in the container if you're using a mounted volume for logging.

 The log format is either JSON or a map, and can be toggled with the `json:Bool` option in `config.json`.

 ### Best Practices

-The use of `pidzero` is contrary to Docker's stated best-practice of running a single process in each container.
+The use of **pidzero** is contrary to Docker's stated best-practice of running a single process in each container.
 However, sometimes this is impractical due to things like logging, monitoring, or other processes that need to run next to your application (for example, running Hashicorp's Consul for service discovery).

-It is **not recommended** to use `pidzero` to run more than one "main" applications in a container due to resource usage and this being an even more flagrant violation of Docker best practices.
+It is **not recommended** to use **pidzero** to run more than one "main" applications in a container due to resource usage and this being an even more flagrant violation of Docker best practices.
 Additionally, from an architectural point of view, you don't want the failure of a single app instance to affect the availability of another, which would be the case if you ran two instances of an app in the same container.
-Essentially `pidzero` allows you to run a sidecar in your container.
+Essentially **pidzero** allows you to run a sidecar in your container.

 ### Other Software
 What about `supervisord`, `runit`, `sysinit`, `systemd`, or `<insert init system here>`?

 None of these were designed to be run in a container and their design shows it. `runit` relies on a convoluted (and frankly confusing) folder structure, `sysinit` and `systemd` were designed for full Linux installs and are often not even included in containers due to security or compatibility issues, and `supervisord` is not designed to be "PID 1" and is too heavy for a container.

+## Get Pidzero
+#### Docker
+Pull our Docker images from [Docker Hub](https://hub.docker.com/r/hexapp/pidzero): `hexapp/pidzero`
+Tags:
+* latest, ubuntu-18.04
+* alpine-3.7

-## Building From Source
+#### Building From Source
 [Haxe](https://haxe.org) is required to build this app.
 Please install `haxe` and run `make compile`.
 The compiled binary will be in the `dist/` directory.

 ***

 #### Roadmap
-- [ ] REST API to `pidzero` for healthcheck and daemon information
+- [ ] REST API to **pidzero** for healthcheck and daemon information
 - [ ] TCP API for healthcheck and daemon information
 - [ ] Additional log formats and handlers
 - [ ] CLI tool (?)

 ***

-`pidzero` is written in Haxe and designed to be compiled to C++
+**pidzero** is written in Haxe and designed to be compiled to C++